ksj7924/CLBCat/README.md

 Note:

-    In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs; and these transitional blazars, or the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
+    In the Changing-Look Blazar catalog, partial, including but not limited to, the confirmed Changing-Look Blazars (CLBs), the predicted CLBs; and these transitional blazars, or the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
     even also including the red or blue (quasars) blazars;